AntoineSoetewey/statsandr/content/faq.md

 Alternatively, you can check all articles with the tag "[Basics](/tags/basics/)".

+## 5. Can I use your code or material in my own project?

+Yes, but bear in mind that I take no responsibility for the code or the results you obtain from it.

+If you use my code or material in your own project, please reference the source, including:

+* Name of the author: "Antoine Soetewey"
+* Title of the article or tutorial
+* Name of the website: "Stats and R"
+* URL of the article or tutorial
+* Date you accessed or copied the code

+For example:

+Antoine Soetewey, *Outliers detection in R*, Stats and R, Available from https://www.statsandr.com/blog/outliers-detection-in-r/, accessed November 3rd, 2020.

+If your work is public, feel free to [send it to me](/contact/) so I can check it out.

-## 3. I would like to replicate an analysis you have done in one of your article, can I have access to the entire code?
+## 6. I would like to replicate an analysis you have done in one of your article, can I have access to the entire code?

 You can see the entire code of all articles on [GitHub](https://github.com/AntoineSoetewey/statsandr/tree/master/content/blog).

-## 4. I believe there is mistake/bug, what is the best way to report it?
+## 7. I believe there is mistake/bug, what is the best way to report it?

 If you find a mistake or a bug, you can [raise an issue on Github](https://github.com/AntoineSoetewey/statsandr/issues).

-Thanks in advance for your feedback!
+Thanks in advance for your feedback, I will correct the post as soon as possible!

-## 5. I have a question or I would like to collaborate with you, how can I contact you?
+## 8. I have a question or I would like to collaborate with you, how can I contact you?

 In order for me to answer you as soon as possible, here are the best communication methods: